MOZGIII/port-map-operator/README.md

 ```

 The port map should also be visible in your router UI, for instance at
-the OpenWRT it can be found at the UPnP page.
+the OpenWRT it can be found on the UPnP page.

-If everything works, you (or anyone in the internet) should be able to reach
+If everything works, you (or anyone on the internet) should be able to reach
 the service via the IP and the port of the service.
 In the example above - the service will be available at `1.2.3.4:1234`.